AI Security Overview

 Permalink: https://owaspai.org/goto/riskanalysis/

 There are many threats and controls described in this document.
-Your situation and how you use AI determines which threats are relevant to you, and what controls are your responsibility.
-This selection process can be performed through risk analysis (or risk assessment) of the use case and architecture at hand:
+Your situation and how you use AI determines which threats are relevant to you, to what extent, and what controls are who’s responsibility.
+This selection process can be performed through risk analysis (or risk assessment) in light of the use case and architecture.

 Unwanted model behaviour